l33tdaima/l33tdaima/p055m/README.md

 # 55. Jump Game (Medium)

-Given an array of non-negative integers, you are initially positioned at the first index of the array.

-Each element in the array represents your maximum jump length at that position.
+You are given an integer array `nums`.
+You are initially positioned at the array's _first index_, and each element in the array represents your maximum jump length at that position.

-Determine if you are able to reach the last index.
+Return `true` if you can reach the last index, or `false` otherwise.

 ### Example 1: